lit/lit.dev/packages/lit-dev-content/site/docs/getting-started.md

   order: 3
 ---

-There are many ways to get started using Lit, depending from our Playground and interactive tutorial to installing into an exising project.
+There are many ways to get started using Lit, from our Playground and interactive tutorial to installing into an exising project.

 ### lit.dev Playground